WSU-kduncan/f23cicd-JoshuaHoke/README-CI.md

 - Configuring GitHub Secrets
   - How to set a secret
   	- Go to ypu Github repo in some browser.
 Go to `Settings`.
 Click on `Secrets`.
 Click on the `New repository secret` button.
 Give your new secret a name and           a value.
 Finally, save the secret by clicking on the `Add secret` button.
 The new secret can now be used in your Github Actions workflows!
-  - What secret(s) are set for this project
+  - What secret(s) are set for this project?
-    - Note: do not copy paste your secrets into your documentation
+  	- GitHub Secrets named DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD, which contain my Dockerhub username and PAT.
 - Behavior of GitHub workflow
   - what does it do and when
   - what variables in workflow are custom to your project
     - think may need to be changed if someone else is going to use it or you reuse it